 Central to the treatment of venous stasis dermatitis and venous stasis ulcers is control of lower extremity edema due to venous hypertension.
 Edema can be controlled by elevating the legs above the level of the heart, use of diuretics and the use of compression hose.
 It's important to realize that when using compression hose, the hose needs to be put on first thing in the morning in advance of any swelling.
 If swelling is allowed to occur before applying support hose, that swelling will likely be there for the rest of the day.
 Additional tools used to manage peripheral edema include edema pumps, compression dressings, and a Circ-Aid.

 Eczematous changes (peeling and flaking) and lichenification (hardening of the epidermis) can be treated with skin softening agents.
 Inflammatory changes of the skin are common and can be treated with topical or oral steroids.
 Discoloration of the skin is difficult to treat.
 Discoloration or darkening of the skin is often due to the deposition of hemosiderin (the iron component of red blood cells).
-Once hemosiderin is deposited in the skin, it is much like a tattoo that stains the skin from within.
+Once hemosiderin is deposited in the skin, it is much like a tattoo that stains the skin from within and is permanent.

-Ulceration of the skin is common, particularly at the medial (inside) ankle.
+Venous ulceration of the skin is common, particularly at the medial (inside) ankle.
 The area superficial to the origin of the great saphenous vein is the most common site of ulceration.
 Ulcerations should be cultured and treated for infection if necessary.
 Compression boots are the gold standard for treating venous stasis ulcerations.
 Compression boots can be made from a number of materials but the primary role of the compression boot is to manage peripheral edema.
 Compression boots are changed on a weekly basis.
 Treatment can take from one to many weeks to see complete closure of the venous ulcer.
 Negative pressure treatment of the wound along with skin grafting may be necessary in severe, non-healing ulcers.

 Care of venous stasis ulcerations can be complex and is best managed by a team of specialists at a wound care center.
 Advanced treatment modalities are difficult to manage in an office setting, therefore, wound care centers often become an important part of care with venous stasis ulcerations.